bywatersolutions/koha-offline-circulation/README.md

 1. Raise the **`SvcMaxReportRows`** system preference (default is only 10) to a value above your patron count, e.g. 1000000.
 2. Create two saved SQL reports and note their report IDs.
-The column order matters — use this SQL as-is:
+The column order matters, so use this SQL as-is:

    Borrowers report: